 In South Korea, China and Italy, about one third of patients tested positive for the coronavirus test COVID-19 they also reported a loss of smell (known as anosmia or hyposmia).

-"In South Korea, where tests have been more widespread, 30% of patients who tested positive had anosmia as the main presenting symptom in otherwise mild cases".
+"In South Korea, where tests have been most prevalent, 30% of patients who tested positive had anosmia as the main presenting symptom in otherwise mild cases.".
 That's what it is they reported in a joint note Clare Hopkins e Nirmal kumar, respectively president of the British Rhinological Society and the English Otolaryngology Association.

-According to the data collected, many COVID-19 positive patients worldwide present with only the symptoms of loss of smell and taste, without the more commonly recognized symptoms of high fever and cough.
+According to the data collected, many COVID-19 positive patients around the world exhibit only the symptoms of loss of smell and taste, without the more commonly recognized symptoms of high fever and cough.

 The lack of other recognized symptoms in these cases can make it unlikely that sufferers will be tested and isolated.
 Which means they could contribute to the rapid spread of the disease around the world.